Obligations with Physical Delivery in a Multi-Layered Financial Network: Example payment utility and utility functions

 \section{Example payment utility and utility functions}

-In this section we present two possible choices for the payment utility function $h_i$ and three choices for the utility functions $u_i$ which satisfy the assumptions of Corollary~\ref{Cor:existence} and Algorithm~\ref{Alg:clearing}.
+In this section we present two possible choices for the payment utility function $h_i$ and three choices for the utility functions $u_i$ which satisfy Assumption~\ref{Ass:existence} and the additional conditions of Algorithm~\ref{Alg:clearing}.
 For the payment utility function $h_i$ we present quadratic formulations that correspond to: \begin{itemize} \item \emph{Surplus transfers}: a firm only transfers from one asset to another if there is a surplus to exchange. \item \emph{Prioritization with proportional payments}: a firm transfers all wealth to asset 1 first until that obligation is paid off in full, then attempting to fulfill obligations in the second asset, and so on through the $\mu^\text{th}$ asset, then attempting to fulfill all other obligations paying out in proportion to the total liabilities.
-As special cases, this setting includes both asset prioritization (i.e., all assets are ordered and given a strict seniority structure for repayment) and proportional payments (i.e., the amount of obligations filled follows the same proportion as the total liabilities). \end{itemize} For the utility function $u_i$ we present three options with clear meaning: \begin{itemize} \item \emph{Minimal trading}: a utility function that seeks to minimize the total amount of trading between assets (once the rules to find the payments $P_i$ are taken into account). \item \emph{Asset maximizing}: a utility function which seeks to maximize the total number of units of a specific asset, at the expense of all other assets. \item \emph{Value maximizing}: a utility function which is given by the value of the final portfolio holdings of the firm (in the num\'{e}raire).
+As special cases, this setting includes both asset prioritization (i.e., all assets are ordered and given a strict seniority structure for repayment) and proportional payments (i.e., the amount of obligations filled follows the same proportion as the total liabilities). \end{itemize} For the utility function $u_i$ we present three options with clear meaning: \begin{itemize} \item \emph{Minimal trading}: a utility function such that firms choose to see how markets respond in the immediate aftermath of the crisis in order to determine their investment response, i.e., firms seek to minimize the total amount of trading between assets (once the rules to find the payments $P_i$ are taken into account). \item \emph{Asset maximizing}: a utility function encoding a flight-to-quality which seeks to maximize the total number of units of a specific asset, at the expense of all other assets. \item \emph{Value maximizing}: a utility function which is given by the value of the final portfolio holdings of the firm since firms typically trade assets in order to maximize return on equity.
 In particular, this utility function attempts to maximize the total pre-crisis wealth for a firm. \end{itemize}